Mission of the Highpoint Angels

 HISTORY OF HIGHPOINT ANGELS

-In 2018 Joseph & Ann Marie Faillace & family decided to help the children of Montague with activities that would keep the teens busy with positive recreational games and activities, with a positive life-affirming message.
+In 2018 Joseph & Ann Marie Faillace & family decided to help the children of Montague with activities that would keep them engaged with positive recreational games and activities, with a positive life-affirming message.
 This program was called Highpoint Renewal.

 It was decided to join with the Greenwich Angels as a charitable organization, that would create community through events and help out families in the area.